bongiozzo/musica_mustdie/output/band_acdc.md

 # AC/DC

+Heavy Metal Pioneers

-Дискография
+## Дискография

-"Jailbreak" 1974, Heavy Metal
+### "Jailbreak" 1974, Heavy Metal

+Jailbreak
+You Ain't Got A Hold On Me
+Show Business
+Soul Stripper
+Baby, Please Don't Go

-"T.N.T."
+### "T.N.T."
 1975, Heavy Metal

-"High Voltage" 1976, Heavy Metal
-"Dirty Deeds Done Dirt Cheap" 1976, Heavy Metal
-"Let There Be Rock" 1977, Heavy Metal
-"Powerage" 1978, Heavy Metal
-"Highway to Hell" 1979, Heavy Metal
-"Back in Black" 1980, Heavy Metal
-"For Those About to Rock We Sallute You" 1981, Heavy Metal "Flick of the Switch" 1983, Heavy Metal
-"'74 Jailbreak [EP]" 1984, Heavy Metal
-"Fly on the Wall" 1985, Heavy Metal
-"Who Made Who" 1986, Heavy Metal
-"Blow Up Your Video" 1988, Heavy Metal
-"The Razors Edge" 1990, Heavy Metal
-"Live" 1992, Heavy Metal
-"Big Gun" 1993, Heavy Metal
-"Ballbreaker" 1995, Heavy Metal
-"Stiff Upper Lip" 2000, Heavy Metal
-"Black Ice" 2008, Hard Rock
-"Rock Or Bust" 2014, Heavy Metal
+1. It's A Long Way To The Top (If You Wanna Rock'N'Roll)
+2. Rock'N'Roll Singer
+3. The Jack
+4. Live Wire
+5. T.N.T.
+6. Rocker
+7. Can I Sit Next To You Girl
+8. High Voltage
+9. School Days

+(P)c 1975

+### "High Voltage" 1976, Heavy Metal

+1. It's A Long Way To The Top
+2. Rock'N'Roll Singer
+3. The Jack
+4. Live Wire
+5. T.N.T.
+6. Can I Sit Next To You Girl
+7. Little Lover
+8. She's Got Balls
+9. High Voltage

+(P)c 1976

+### "Dirty Deeds Done Dirt Cheap" 1976, Heavy Metal

+1. Dirty Deeds Done Dirt Cheap
+2. Love It First Feel
+3. Big Balls
+4. Rocker
+5. Problem Child
+6. There's Gonna Be Some Rockin'
+7. Ain't No Fun
+8. Ride On
+9. Squealer

+(P)c 1976

+### "Let There Be Rock" 1977, Heavy Metal

+Go Down
+Dog Eat Dog
+Let There Be Rock
+Bad Boy Boogie
+Problem Child
+Overdose
+Hell Ain't a Bad Place To Be
+Whole Lotta Rosie

+### "Powerage" 1978, Heavy Metal

+1. Rock'N'Roll Damnation
+2. Down Payment Blues
+3. Gimme A Bullet
+4. Riff Raff
+5. Sin City
+6. What's Next To The Moon
+7. Gone Shootin'
+8. Up To My Neck In You
+9. Kicked In The Teeth

+(P)c 1978

+### "Highway to Hell" 1979, Heavy Metal

+1. Highway To Hell
+2. Girls Got Rhythm
+3. Walk Over You
+4. Touch Too Much
+5. Beating Around The Bush
+6. Shot Down In Flames
+7. Get It Hot
+8. If You Want Blood
+9. Love Hungry Man
+10.Night Prowler

+(P)&(C) 1979

+### "Back in Black" 1980, Heavy Metal

+1. Hells Bells
+2. Shot To Thrill
+3. What Do You Do For Money,Honey
+4. Given The Dog A Bone
+5. Let Me Put My Love Into You
+6. Back In Black
+7. You Shook Me All Night Long
+8. Have A Drink On Me
+9. Shake A Leg
+10.Rocl'N'Roll Ain't Noise Pollution

+(P)&(C) 1980 ATLANTIC Records

+### "For Those About to Rock We Sallute You" 1981, Heavy Metal

+1. For Those About The Rock
+2. Put The Finger On You
+3. Let's Get It Up
+4. Inject The Venom
+5. Snowballed
+6. Evil Walks
+7. C.O.D.
+8. Breaking The Rules
+9. Night Of The Long Knives
+10.Spellbound

+(P)c 1981

+### "Flick of the Switch" 1983, Heavy Metal

+1. Rising Power
+2. This House Is On Fire
+3. Flick Of The Switch
+4. Nervous Shakedown
+5. Landslide
+6. Guns For Hire
+7. Deep In The Hole
+8. Bedlam In Belgium
+9. Badlands
+10. Brain Shake

+(P)c 1983

+### "'74 Jailbreak [EP]" 1984, Heavy Metal

+1. Jailbreak
+2. You Ain't Got A Hold On Me
+3. Show Business
+4. Soul Stripper
+5. Baby, Please Don't Go

+(P)&(C) 1984 ATLANTIC Records

+### "Fly on the Wall" 1985, Heavy Metal

+1. Fly On The Wall
+2. Shake Your Foundations
+3. First Blood
+4. Danger
+5. Sink The Pink
+6. Flaying With Girls
+7. Stand Up
+8. Hell Or High Water
+9. Back In Business
+10.Send For The Man

+ Brian Johnson - Vocals
+ Angus Young - Guitars
+ Malcolm Young - Guitars
+ Cliff Williams - Bass
+ Simon Wright - Drums

+(p)&(c) 1985 ATLANTIC Records

+### "Who Made Who" 1986, Heavy Metal

+1. Who Made Who
+2. You Shook Me All Night Long
+3. D.T.
+4. Sink The Pink
+5. Ride On
+6. Hells Bells
+7. Shake Your Foundations
+8. Chase The Ace
+9. For Those About To Rock

+ Brian Johnson - Vocals
+ Angus Young - Guitars
+ Malcolm Young - Guitars
+ Cliff Williams - Bass
+ Simon Wright - Drums

+(p)&(c) 1986 ATLANTIC Records

+### "Blow Up Your Video" 1988, Heavy Metal

+1. Heatseeker
+2. That's The Way I Wanna Rock'N'Roll
+3. Meanstreak
+4. Gozone
+5. Kissin' Dynamite
+6. Nick Of Time
+7. Some Sin For Nothin'
+8. Ruff Stuff
+9. Two's Up
+10. This Means War

+(P)c 1988

+### "The Razors Edge" 1990, Heavy Metal

+1. Thunderstruk
+2. Fire Your Guns
+3. Moneytalks
+4. The Razors Edge
+5. Misters For Christmas
+6. Rock Your Heart Out
+7. Are You Ready
+8. Got You By The Balls
+9. Shot Of Love
+10.Let's Make It
+11.Goodbye & Good Riddance To Bad Luck
+12.To Bad Luck
+13.If You Dare

+ Brian Johnson - Vocals
+ Angus Young - Guitars
+ Malcolm Young - Guitars
+ Cliff Williams - Bass
+ Chris Slade - Drums

+(p)&(c) 1990 ATLANTIC Records

+### "Live" 1992, Heavy Metal

+Disc One
+1. Thunderstruck
+2. Shoot To Thrill
+3. Back In Black
+4. Sin City
+5. Who Made Who
+6. Heatseeker
+7. Fire Your Guns
+8. Jailbreak
+9. The Jack
+10.The Razors Edge
+11.Dirty Deeds Done Dirt Cheep
+12.Money Talks
+Disc Two
+1. Hells Bells
+2. Are You Ready
+3. That's The Way I Wanna Rock N Roll
+4. High Voltage
+5. You Shook Me All Night Long
+6. Whole Lotta Rosie
+7. Let There Be Rock
+8. Bonny
+9. Highway To Hell
+10.T.N.T.
+11.For Those About To Rock (We Salute You)

+Produced By: Bruce Fairbairn

+(P)c 1992 ATLANTIC Records

+### "Big Gun" 1993, Heavy Metal

+1. Big Gun
+2. Back In Black З
+3. For Those About To Rock (We Salute You)

+Brian Johnson - Vocals
+Angus Young - Guitars
+Malcolm Young - Guitars
+Cliff Williams - Bass
+Chris Slade - Drums

+Produced By Rick Rubin.
+Engineered By David Bianco.
+Taken From Columbia Release "Last Action Hero" Soundtrack.
+З Previously Unreleased Track - Recorded Live In Moscow.
+Produced By Brian Fairbairn.
+Mixing Engineer: Ken Lomas.

+(p)&(c) 1993 ALBERT Productions

+### "Ballbreaker" 1995, Heavy Metal

+1. Hard As A Rock
+2. Cover You In Oil
+3. The Furor
+4. Boogie Man
+5. The Honey Roll
+6. Burnin' Alive
+7. Hail Caesar
+8. Love Bomb
+9. Caught With Your Pants Down
+10.Whiskey On The Rocks
+11.Ballbreaker

+Angus Young - Lead Guitar
+Malcolm Young - Rhythm Guitar
+Brian Johnson - Vocals
+Cliff Williams - Bass
+Phil Rudd - Drums

+(P)&(C) 1995

+### "Stiff Upper Lip" 2000, Heavy Metal

+Stiff Upper Lip
+Meltdown
+House of Jazz
+Hold ME Back
+Safe in New York City
+Can't Stand Still
+Can't Stop Rock 'N' Roll
+Satellite Blues
+Damned
+Come and Get It
+All Screwed Up
+Give It Up

+### "Black Ice" 2008, Hard Rock

+1. Rock N' Roll Train
+2. Skies On Fire
+3. Big Jack
+4. Anything Goes
+5. War Machine
+6. Smash N' Grab
+7. Spoilin' For A Fight
+8. Wheels
+9. Decibel
+10. Stormy May Day
+11. She Likes Rock N' Roll
+12. Money Made
+13. Rock N' Roll Dream
+14. Rocking All The Way
+15. Black Ice

+### "Rock Or Bust" 2014, Heavy Metal

+01. Rock Or Bust
+02. Play Ball
+03. Rock The Blues Away
+04. Miss Adventure
+05. Dogs Of War
+06. Got Some Rock & Roll Thunder
+07. Hard Times
+08. Baptism By Fire
+09. Rock The House
+10. Sweet Candy
+11. Emission Control

 ## Отношения с другими группами